edjCase/DAO-Venture/README.md

 ## Introduction

-DAO-Venture is an innovative, community-driven roguelite adventure game built and maintained by a Decentralized Autonomous Organization (DAO).
+DAO-Venture is an community-driven roguelite adventure game built and maintained by a Decentralized Autonomous Organization (DAO).
 Set in an ancient fantasy world filled with mysterious ruins, magical creatures, and forgotten lore, DAO-Venture offers a unique gaming experience that combines elements of text-based adventures, simple pixel art visuals, and strategic decision-making.

 Key Features: